Israeli billionaire Idan Ofer blasts Harvard leadership, quits board in protest

 "That commitment extends even to views that many of us find objectionable, even outrageous.
 We do not punish or sanction people for expressing such views," Gay said.
 "But that is a far cry from endorsing them."

 After the anti-Israel statement was released, CEOs and business leaders including hedge fund billionaire Bill Ackman called for the public release of the names of students linked to the organizations that backed the statement.
-That's despite the fact that some student distances themselves from the letter or said they hadn't seen it.
+That's despite the fact that some students distanced themselves from the letter or said they hadn't seen it.

 A billboard "doxing truck" drove near Harvard's campus on Wednesday displaying the names and faces of students that apparently were linked to the statement.